 Please plan accordingly and make sure you attend orientation and also note that you may also be required to attend other orientation sessions for your academic program.
 If this is the case, you will be notified by your academic program of the time and location.

-You must check in through the iGlobal online portal upon arrival.
-Failure to check in can result in the termination of your student status.
-In order to complete the iGlobal check check-in, you must complete the OISS Online Orientation including 2 mandatory quizzes.
-(More information above in the section titled OISS Online Orientation,) Read the information below to learn how to check-in after you arrive at Tulane.
+You must check in upon arrival.
+Failure to check-in can result in the termination of your student status.
+To complete the check-in, you must complete the OISS Online Orientation including 3 mandatory quizzes.
+(More information above in the section titled OISS Online Orientation,) Read the information here to learn how to check-in after you arrive at Tulane.

 If you would like to be connected with a current Tulane international student, you can send an email to the International Student Advisory Board (ISAB): email@example.com.
 Learn more on the ISAB webpage.